 Value Description

-SLOW Sets the I/O slew to slow
+SLOW Sets the I/O slew to slow.

-MEDIUM Sets the I/O slew to medium
+MEDIUM Sets the I/O slew to medium.

-MEDIUM_FAST Sets the I/O slew to medium fast
+MEDIUM_FAST Sets the I/O slew to medium fast.

-FAST Sets the I/O slew to fast
+FAST Sets the I/O slew to fast.

--res_pull value
+-res_pull Value

-Allows you to include a weak resistor for either pull-up or pull-down of the input buffer.
+Allows you to include a weak resistor for either pull-up or pull-down of the input buffer or the output buffer.
 Not all I/O standards have a selectable resistor pull option.
-The following table shows the acceptable values for the -res_pull attribute:
+The following table shows the acceptable values for the -res_pull attribute.